teamallnighter/ccdd-blog-2020/_posts/2020-07-01-jekyll-for-your-small-business.md

   path: /assets/images/jekyll.jpg
 ---

 Jekyll is a static generator.
 It takes files created by your dev and renders them down into a static site.
 Meaning, the site stays the same whoever is on it.
 Most companies just need a static site.

 For example, Facebook IS NOT static.
 It is different for each person.

 Jekyll is one of the original static site generators and it is one of the most popular.
 With Jekyll your dev can easily add on an admin section for you to login and create content without any code.

 Jekyll sites can also be hosted for free on [Github](https://github.com) where your dev is probably hosting code already!

 With Netlify, we can still process forms and even have logins for free.

 Jekyll is for sure an awesome system for small and medium sized business'

+[Contact Me](https://chrisconnelly.dev) for more information about Jekyll and how it can help your SMB